ailenus/NSphere/readme.md

 This project demonstrates object-oriented design principes using examples of different classes of $n$-spheres.
-Object-oriented design principles are sometimse summarised in the mnemonic &lsquo;APIE&rsquo;&#8212;abstraction, polymorphism, inheritance, and encapsulation.
+Object-oriented design principles are sometimes summarised as the mnemonic &lsquo;APIE&rsquo;&#8212;abstraction, polymorphism, inheritance, and encapsulation.